Kyriosity/use-dev/README+/parts/_ext/README.md

-# Parts &mdash Extensions and Shortcuts
+# Parts &mdash; Extensions and Shortcuts

-These are parts that extend and shortcut known/existing functionality.
+Extension and shortcuts must be based on existing functionality (though they may grow with new ideas).

+They shall:

-* make readable
+* make more readable
 * shorten

-They may involve new functionality but

-🚧🐝🚧🐝 PLACEHOLDER 🚧🐝🚧🐝